 Beneficial Nematodes are very tiny, unsegmented worms that dwell in good garden soil.
 The species called Heterorhabditis bacteriophora (Hb nematodes) are especially suited to help with the control of white grub worms.

-They provide grub control by hunting down the grubs, entering the creatures’ bodies and releasing bacteria that is deadly to grubs.
+They provide natural grub control by hunting down the grubs, entering the creatures’ bodies and releasing bacteria that is deadly to grubs.

 Be sure to water well before and after setting them loose.
 To introduce them to your lawn, follow packaging instructions.
 Typically, you would mix them with water and then distribute them with a specialized hose-end sprayer or a watering can.